DoubleNemesis/Death-in-the-City/totb/README.md

-instructions come from teacher avatar and each task has a task sign better words list after vocab? trial task icons...green tick, red cross button in final speech bubble?? or my speech witness comp? too much opacity on seen witness? what happens when click competed challenge? more witness info words style of found artefacts in office inc text above challenge pop up style diff to artefact only door component....scrap and just have pic of house...click to enter? mobile and desktop?
-OR scrap door component and use their house / yard as background for convo?? witness multiple buttons like kirsten desktop view problem on hover for aretafcts witness sneaky cant see speachbubble
+***door component....scrap and just have pic of house...click to enter? mobile and desktop?
+OR scrap door component and use their   house / yard as background for convo??
+**lucy - no door

+*more witness info words
+*How to play instructions homepage
-"i didnt see anything of crime" change? can check kirsten's bin twice kirsten doesnt grey out style police statement like medical one ordervents ordervents render buttons and update speech bubble to show that u get extra data lucy - no door lucy conversation desktop "No. It's too dangerous.
-I can't help you." too short and last line too!! love letter on paper on desk? yes loveletter button pink on active? can't get to bin after task? alt texts! localstorage??
+*lucy conversation desktop "No. It's too dangerous.
+I can't help you." too short and last line too!! more info on order events

+**better words list after vocab?
+**challenge pop up style diff to artefact only??
+*style police statement like medical one ordervents **love letter on paper on desk? yes

+**alt texts!
+***localstorage??

+**what happens when click completed challenge?